sapphireinruby/AndroidIntent/README.md

 fixed Android Studio upload error:<br/>
 Can't connect to repository from configured remote.
 You could want to check .git config...<br/>
-by reset the confige setting
+by reset the config setting